cschoeller/vector_exercise/README.md

 - commented with proper docstrings
 - use type hints
 - throw meaningful exceptions to prevent misuse
-- have appropriate pytest unit tests in the 'test' folder
+- have appropriate unit tests in the 'test' folder

 ### Final step
 When you are finished, run the following commands on your final vector and test modules: